Schwab reverses ban on client class-action lawsuits

 Chief Financial Officer Joe Martinetto said that for the second straight year, client trading is proving weaker than Schwab had expected and will likely be up only “modestly” from last year’s low trading volume.
 But he and Chief Executive Walt Bettinger said that by cutting expenses and continuing to attract record amounts of new assets from clients, the company’s profit margin and stock price remains solid.

-“We are widening our lead over our competitors,” Bettinger said, adding that the $112 billion of net new assets collected from clients last year was up 30 percent, outpacing the growth at Merrill Lynch, Morgan Stanley, TD Ameritrade Holding Corp and E*Trade Financial Corp.
+“We are widening our lead over our competitors,” Bettinger said, adding that the $112 billion of net new assets collected from clients last year was up 30 percent, outpacing the growth at Merrill Lynch (BAC.N), Morgan Stanley (MS.N), TD Ameritrade Holding Corp AMTD.N and E*Trade Financial Corp (ETFC.O).

 While Schwab was created 40 years ago to appeal to self-directed clients who did not want advice from brokers, Schwab is earning increasingly high fees for providing advice today while trading commissions are declining.
 About 13 percent of clients assets at Schwab are being held in cash, which Bettinger called a “historically” high level, but more than 70 percent of new clients are enrolling in advice-related programs, he said.